QDyanbing/debug-react/react/fixtures/dom/README.md

 ```
 cd fixtures/dom
 yarn
-yarn dev
+yarn start
 ```

-The `dev` command runs a script that copies over the local build of react into the public directory.
+The `start` command runs a script that copies over the local build of react into the public directory.